easy-node/generator-easy-node/README.md

 5. <s>Add default keywords and ask for the keywords needed</s> *(generator-node add this feature)*
 6. <s>Add cli.js</s> *(generator-node implement this)*
 7. Add .travis.yml test for node 0.11
+8. Not yet implement this *(Add an examples dir, with basic example template.)*

 [Yeoman]: http://yeoman.io/